Spay and Neuter in Oxford

 When you get your pet spayed or neutered you help them live a longer, healthier life.
 The advantages your loyal companion receives from pet spay and neuter are numerous.
 The medical benefits greatly reduce or eliminate potentially deadly conditions and the behavioral benefits put less stress on owners and pets.
-Being accredited by the American Animal Hospital Association at Bottletree Animal Hospital, you’ll have peace of mind knowing you’re giving your fur baby a better life by scheduling their pet spay and neuter service with us.
+Being accredited by the American Animal Hospital Association at Bottletree Animal Hospital, you’ll have peace of mind knowing you’re giving your fur baby a better life by scheduling their spay or neuter surgery with us.

 For the Betterment of Your Pet and the Community